 This enormous beach is located on southwest Maui, just south of Wailea.
 It can also go by the names Oneloa Beach (note that there are two beaches on Maui with the name Oneloa Beach…the second Oneloa Beach is located near Kapalua in northwest Maui) and Makena Beach, since it is located in Makena Beach State Park.

-This wide sand beach generally has calm waters and is great for snorkeling and swimming.
-There is a lifeguard on duty as well as restrooms and food trucks next to the parking lot.
+This wide sandy beach has a lifeguard on duty as well as restrooms and food trucks next to the parking lot.

 The Black Sand Beach at Wai’anapanapa State Park

 You’ll read about this black sand beach later in this post (a visit to Waia’anapanapa State Park is one of the best things to do in Maui) but I couldn’t leave it off this list of beaches.

 This beach is small and the water can be rough but the sand is a gorgeous jet black color.
 Because of the rough water, it usually does not make a good swimming spot, but it is definitely worth the visit.
 There are a bunch of other fun things to do in the Wai’anapanapa State Park that I cover later in this guide.